syncfusion-content/wpf-docs/wpf/ToolBarAdv/Getting-Started.md

-> Note: Following XAML code will be automatically added in the XAML Viewer.
+N> Following XAML code will be automatically added in the XAML Viewer.
 You can also manually add this code instead of dragging the control from ToolBox.